 However; if you take your devoted work ethic into the civilian world, your commitment will quickly be recognised.
 This may be as simple as recognition in front of your peers, but will likely result in promotions, pay raises or other recognition a lot faster than in service life.

 We all grow used to the paychecks in the military.
 No matter if we complete our initial tours or a full career in the service.
 Every couple of weeks a set amount of money is deposited, we pay our bills, do whatever we need to do and move on with life… Pretty simple.

 No need for healthcare budgeting, dental care is covered, days off are paid, unlimited sick time (if you can validate it to the doc) and if you get injured; yup, that’s covered too.

 All of that comes to a screeching halt once you take off the uniform.
 You get paid a salary or hourly rate that may at – first glance – look like more than you made in uniform, however, take out taxes and add health cover (or even life insurance), rent/mortgage/utility payments as well and your bottom line might look a little different.

 A good rule of thumb is to budget six months’ worth of salary to ensure you can survive if something changes.

-It can be a very stressful change depending on the circumstances.
+Transitioning from the military can be a very stressful change depending on the circumstances.
 As someone who has transitioned, moved overseas and done a complete lifestyle change, I can tell you that once you are settled into the workforce, it has its own rewards that are totally different than the rewards being in uniform brings.